 Today Piedmont produces 17 DOCG and 42 DOC wines.
 Let’s have a look

 RED WINES of Piedmont

 Best to start with the one everyone is thinking of.
 Nebbiolo has been proven to be an indigenous and unique grape to Piedmont.
 It produces Nebbiolo wine, Barolo, Barbaresco, Gattinara and Ghemme.
-All different denominations of regions, reflecting different wine production techniques.
-Nebbiolo is always a very well structured, tannin filled red.
+All different denominations of regions reflect different wine production techniques.
+Nebbiolo is always a very well-structured, tannin-filled red.
 But something interesting to test out is comparing the classic Langhe Nebbiolos, with one from further North in Alto Piemonte.
-These northern Nebbiolo’s grow in more mineral-based rocky soil and turn out much fresher and a tad lighter than the strong Langhe Nebbiolo.
+These northern Nebbiolo grow in more mineral-based rocky soil and turn out much fresher and a tad lighter than the strong Langhe Nebbiolo.

-The most common wine of Piedmont, while Barolo and Barbaresco may be the wines of royalty, Barbera is the friendly, yet refined, day to day wine drunk by the people of Piedmont.
+The most common wine of Piedmont, while Barolo and Barbaresco may be the wines of royalty, Barbera is friendly, yet refined, day-to-day wine drunk by the people of Piedmont.
 Barbera has a number of different denominations and regions in Piedmont, so the flavor may vary.
-However you can count on it being a Medium Body, a purplish hue, and just the right combination of red fruits.
+However, you can count on it being a Medium Body, a purplish hue, and just the right combination of red fruits.
 This wine is easily drunk on any occasion!
-My personal favorite is the Superiore d’Alba, but you can try also from Asti, Monferrato, Nizza, and more!
+My personal favorite is the Superiore d’Alba, but you can try also Asti, Monferrato, Nizza, and more!